JanSeliv/LevelSequencerAudioTrimmer/README.md

 - **One-Click Trimming**: Trim all audio sections in a level sequence with a single click, significantly speeding up the audio optimization process.
 - **Trim Time Calculation**: Automatically calculate the start and end times for trimming audio sections based on their usage in the level sequence.
-- **WAV Export**: Export sound waves to WAV files for external processing.
 - **Audio Reimport**: Reimport trimmed audio files back into Unreal Engine, updating the original sound wave assets.
 - **Reset Audio Offsets**: Automatically reset the start frame offsets for audio sections after reimporting, ensuring proper synchronization.
-- **Temporary File Management**: Automatically delete temporary WAV files after they have been processed, keeping your project clean and organized.

 ## Installation